aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-tiff/_index.md

 In Aspose.Slides 23.10, Aspose.Slides added a new property ([BwConversionMode](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/#setBwConversionMode-int-)) to the [TiffOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/) class to allow you to specify the algorithm that is followed when a colored slide or image is converted to a black-and-white TIFF.
 Note that this setting is applied only when the [CompressionType](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/#setCompressionType-int-) property is set to `CCITT4` or `CCITT3`.

-This Java code shows you how to convert a colored slide or image to black-and-white TIFF:
+This PHP code shows you how to convert a colored slide or image to black-and-white TIFF:

 ```php
   $tiffOptions = new TiffOptions();